awez/amirrajan.github.com/a-dark-room/index.md

 Regardless, it didn't last.
 A Dark Room's rank is back down to number 10 (/le sigh).
 The iPad update is in the App Store review process, and will hopefully be released to the public next week (and hopefully without that dreaded first day crash I experienced and still can't explain).
 Perhaps the combined downloads from iPhone and iPad will bring up the ranking again.
 From what I hear, getting into the top 5 in your category is a big deal... and from the looks of it you have to be bringing in over 200 downloads for a solid week to break into that spot number 5 (in the RPG category... no telling what you have to be bringing in to get a top spot in another category).

 All I can really do is wait.
 I'm out of promo codes.
 I have no control over App Store ranking.
 Any amount of engagement I try to have on Twitter won't bring in numbers like what happend in the last two days.
 So I guess I'll geek out on something else for a while, and take a break for the next few days :-).

+<a id="ipadrelease"> </a>

+**March 18, 2014: The spike is over. iPad Version Release**

+The unexplained spike is over.
+Downloads are coming back down to "normal" levels.
+This morning I received an email that the iPad verison of the game is ready for sale.
+Of course, with every new release, I get a new set of promocodes, and all the reviews get "archived" (wiped out frankly, frustrating).
+From March 4th to today.
+A Dark Room received 85 reviews.
+One of them was a 4-star review, one of them was a 1-star review, the rest were 5-stars.
+The game was getting an average of 6 reviews a day.

+With the release of the iPad version.
+A Dark Room will now be searchable on all devices with default search filters.
+I'm also hoping that the combined download numbers between iPhone and iPad will help bring A Dark Room's ranking back up (which is currently hovering around #17).
+The game did not crash when I installed it on my iDevices.
+This was a huge relief for me, and possibly something I can put behind me now...
+I'd be lying if I said I slept well these past few nights.

 <script src="/assets/themes/jquery.js"> </script>
 <script src="/assets/themes/rank.js"> </script>